 Make a Galaxy Mobile

 This is a perfect follow up project for a visit to the planetarium or studying outer space.
 Make a stellar galaxy mobile using cardboard, black construction paper, paint and glitter.
-Hang your galaxy mobile in your room for a dazzling show of outer space!
+Have your kid hang his finished mobile in his room for a dazzling show of outer space!

 What You Need: